 - A cluster script can run on an idle or running cluster.
 On the cluster list page, click Display details of the corresponding cluster.

 - Click Create and run at the upper right corner to enter the creation interface.

 - Input configuration items in the creation interface.
 Select the node for execution and click Run to confirm and run the operations.

 - You can click Display details to display the running status of a script on each node or click Refresh to update the running status of a cluster on each node.

 The cluster script can only run on available clusters that are idle or running.
 The cluster script is applicable for long-standing clusters For on-demand clusters, perform a bootstrap action to initialize the clusters.

 The cluster script downloads a script from the OSS and run it on specified node.
 If the returned value is 0, the execution has failed.
 If the execution fails, you can log on to the node to check the running log.
 The running log for each node is located at /var/log/cluster-scripts/clusterScriptId.
 If the cluster is configured with an OSS log directory, the running log is also uploaded to osslogpath/clusterId/ip/cluster-scripts/clusterScriptId.

 By default, the root account is used to run the specified script.
 In the script, you can use su hadoop to switch to Hadoop account.

 A cluster script can successfully run on some nodes, but fails on others.
 For example, the restart of a node can lead to a failure in script operation.
 After resolving the error, you can run the cluster script again.
 After a cluster is expanded, you can specify the expanded node for separate execution of the cluster script.

 Only one cluster script at a time can run on a cluster.
 If a cluster script is running, you cannot submit a new cluster script for execution.
-For each cluster, you can retain at most ten cluster script records.
+For each cluster, you can retain up to ten cluster script records.
 Therefore, if you already have ten records, to create a new cluster script, you must delete the previous records first.